The Best Ways To Cope With Fear Of Sex (Genophobia)

 At times, phobias are a direct result of trauma.
 Other times, they may be caused by life circumstances or personal motives.
 The following are potential causes of genophobia.

-Sexual Assault
+Sexual assault

 Sexual assault can be traumatizing and is often a cause of post-traumatic stress disorder (PTSD).
 You may feel violated, scared, or physically harmed after an assault.
 Survivors of traumatic sexual encounters may struggle to trust romantic partners or have strong averse feelings toward physical intimacy.
-They may develop a fear of sex.
+They may develop a marked fear of sex.

 According to the American Psychological Association, everyone handles the aftermath of sexual violence differently.
 Some people may partake in sexual activity more often to cope with their trauma, while others may do the opposite and experience a decrease in their sexual desire.
 If you're a survivor of sexual assault, you may become less trusting of people or develop genophobia.
 Even if a future encounter is consensual, you may feel scared or worried that you could find yourself in the same situation.

-Childhood Trauma
+Childhood trauma

 Insecurity

 Body insecurities may cause difficulty with sex.
 Anyone of any gender may experience body image issues, which might lead to sexual performance anxiety.
-Being naked around a person can feel intimate, and being afraid about their perception of your body can be common.
+Being naked around a person can feel vulnerable, and being afraid about their perception of your body can be common.

 A partner may not offer support, which may cause worsening fear.
 You may also feel pressured by your partner to show them your body.
 While you're having sex, you might feel unable to enjoy the encounter because of your insecurity.